xrdocs/application-hosting/_tutorials/2016-09-28-solenoid-inject-routes-into-cisco-s-rib-table-using-grpc.md

 </div>
 {: .notice--info}

-Now you have your solenoid tar ball!
-This will be used to launch the container on your xrv.
+Now you have your solenoid tarball!
+This will be used to launch the container on your IOS-XRv.
 If you did not create this tarball, the Vagrantfile is smart enough to grab the container from the internet.
 {: .notice--success}

 ## Launch router topology